The singularity category and duality for complete intersection groups: The singularity category

 For a commutative local ring $R$ the singularity category is the Verdier quotient

 where the numerator (the bounded derived category) may be defined as the homotopy category of finite complexes of finitely generated modules, and the denominator (the derived category of compact objects) may be seen to be the homotopy category of finite complexes of finitely generated projectives.
-The point of the definition is that (by the Auslander-Buchsbaum-Serre Theorem) $\Dsg (R)$ is trivial if and only if $R$ is a regular local ring.
+The point of the definition is that (by the Auslander-Buchsbaum-Serre Theorem) $\Dsg (R)$ is trivial if and only if the local ring $R$ is regular.
 Its nontriviality therefore measures the deviation of $R$ from being regular.
-It has especially good formal properties if $R$ is at least Gorenstein.
+It has especially good formal properties if $R$ is Gorenstein.

 We need to extend the definition of the singularity category to $R=\CBG$ in a way that respects Koszul duality.
-We describe the symmetric Gorenstein context of \cite{Dsg} in the next section.
+We described the symmetric Gorenstein context of \cite{Dsg} in Subsection \ref{subsec:symmGor}.